kobitoko/UploadTapoDetection/README.md

 `source ./venv/Scripts/activate`
 `pip install -r requirements.txt`

+opencv-python
-opencv-python using x264 codec to write the mkv, the libs are not included.
+appdaemon docker uses alpine linux, so system package of `build-base`, `linux-headers`, `ninja` is needed as opencv uses wheel to build the c files. using x264 codec to write the mkv, the libs are not included.
 After getting them put it in the same folder as the py file.
 https://github.com/cisco/openh264/releases?q=1.8 for openh264-1.8.0-win64.dll

 appdaemon for IDE when not in appdaemon